Gorno Sedlarce

 Gorno Sedlarce (Горно Седларце, Sellarcë e Epërme) is a village in the municipality of Bogovinje, North Macedonia.

 Demographics

+Gorno Sedlarce is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 37 Christian households, 2 bachelors and 4 widows.

 Gorno Sedlarce appears in 15th century Ottoman defters as a village in the nahiyah of Kalkandelen.
 Among its inhabitants, a certain Nikolla son of Arbanas is recorded as a household head.The name Arbanas, is a medieval rendering for Albanian, indicating an Albanian presence in the village.

+In statistics gathered by Vasil Kanchov in 1900, the village of Gorno Sedlarce was inhabited by 85 Muslim Albanians.

+According to the 1942 Albanian census, Gorno Sedlarce was inhabited by 539 Muslim Albanians.

 As of the 2021 census, Gorno Sedlarce had 1,521 residents with the following ethnic composition: